Costa Rica Digital Nomad Visa — 2026 Update

 Birth certificate (if applying with children under 25)

-Marriage certificate or proof of civil union (valid within 6 months, if applying with a spouse)
+Marriage certificate or proof of civil union (issued within the last 6 months, if applying with a spouse)

 Proof of Financial Self-Sufficiency